-Juleus Ghunta’s poetry has appeared in several journals, including The Missing Slate, Moko, BIM, Easy Street, Chiron Review, Pittsburgh Poetry Review, POUi, Eunoia, Susumba, and has been anthologised in Cordite 81: New Caribbean Writing and In This Breadfruit Kingdom.
+Juleus Ghunta’s poems and essays on conflict and childhood adversity have appeared in 30 journals including The Missing Slate, Moko, Spillway, Chiron Review, Pittsburgh Poetry Review, Cordite 81: New Caribbean Writing, and In This Breadfruit Kingdom.
+Ghunta produced and co–presented Angles of Light, a poetry podcast which aired on Chapel FM, UK, in January and March 2019.
+Angles of Light featured poetry readings by 33 established and emerging Caribbean poets.
 He was awarded the Catherine James Poetry Prize by Interviewing the Caribbean in 2017.
-In 2015 and 2016, he was shortlisted for the Small Axe Poetry Prize.
-His essays have appeared in E-International Relations, Jamaica Gleaner, Jamaica Observer, and elsewhere.
+In 2015 and 2016 he was shortlisted for the Small Axe Poetry Prize.
+He is a recipient of several awards for peacebuilding advocacy including Jamaica’s Prime Minister’s Youth Award for Excellence, and the University of Bradford’s Social Ambassador Prize.
 His picture book, Tata and the Big Bad Bull, was published by CaribbeanReads in May 2018 and launched in June 2018 at Bradford Literature Festival, UK.
-Reviews of his book and poems have been published in journals and newspapers across the Caribbean, US and UK.
 He is currently finalising the manuscript for his second picture book, Rohan Bullkin Learns to Read.